 Click to find out about:

-Free taster course for Farm volunteers &Tower Hamlets Residents
+Free course for Farm Volunteers &Tower Hamlets Residents

 This course consists of the basic techniques required for forging.
 Half an hour is theory, one and a half hours practical work including: heat management, hammer management and making a small item to take home. – Duration 2 hours.

-This course is designed for those who want to learn more about and put into practice the techniques learnt on the introduction to blacksmithing course.
+This course is designed for those who want to learn more about and put into practice the techniques learnt on the A Taste of Blacksmithing course.
 The course consists of one house theory spread out over the whole day, and 5 hours practical work resulting in one or two items to take home with a 1hour lunch break.
-Cost £120 – duration: 6 hours.
+Cost £120 – duration: 7 hours.

 All courses are 5 people maximum with safety equipment provided.